toxxic407/ps4-pkg-store/README.md

 Simple static Frontend for Flatz's Remote PKG Installer.

-The project has support for custom pkg-repos(for more information visit http://tgi-12-2.de/help.html), optional visual customisation and optimization for mobile devices.
+The project has support for custom pkg-repos, optional visual customisation and optimization for mobile devices.

 Feel free to use, host and modify this project!